Anterior knee pain in adolescents is a trauma that is localized in the front and center of the knee, right above the shin bone, below the kneecap.

 It is a common complaint diagnosed as such when all other conditions are ruled out.

-The outset of the Anterior knee pain is gradual, though in rare cases, a sudden trauma may occur.
+The onset of the Anterior knee pain is gradual, though in rare cases, a sudden trauma may occur.
 The most predominant symptom is a vague discomfort around the kneecap or behind it.

 The patient usually finds it hard to pinpoint the exact origin of the pain.

-Other common symptoms include clicking noise, reduced knee flexion, and occasional giving-way of the joint.
+Other common symptoms include a clicking noise, reduced knee flexion, and occasional giving-way of the joint.

 Causes